Guuzen/events/src/Infrastructure/ResComposer/README.md

 Promise collectors collect promises from every **main resource**.
 Promises allow to defer **related resources** loading and assigning **related resources** to **main resources** for preformance reasons.
 You can control how ids from **main resource** will be collected and how assigning **related resources** will be done.

+### Simple collector
-Lets see code of SimpleCollector from previous example.
+Lets see code of `SimpleCollector` from previous example.
 It implements `PromiseCollector` interface and return array of promises from its single method.
 ```php

 final class SimpleCollector implements PromiseCollector